The Successful Graduation and Conclusion of the One Health Frontline FETPNG Pilot Program

 In June of this year, the final cohort of the One Health Frontline FETPNG pilot program celebrated their graduation in Goroka, Eastern Highlands Province.
 The dedication and effort of these fellows have been exceptional.
 Thirteen participants from diverse sectors—human, animal, environmental, and plant—successfully completed the program and showcased their field projects, which addressed pressing provincial health issues such as TB, malaria, respiratory syncytial virus, food safety, African swine fever, poisonous birds, fish production, and the integration of respectful wildlife management with cultural traditions.

-As part of their third workshop, the fellows embarked on a field trip to the University of Goroka, where they explored an integrated sustainable farming project led by Heriso Gahekave.
+As part of their 3rd workshop, the fellows embarked on a field trip to the University of Goroka, where they explored an integrated sustainable farming project led by Heriso Gahekave.
 This model encompasses a range of activities, including horticulture, citrus cultivation, coffee production, and livestock management, featuring poultry, piggery, aquaculture, and apiculture.
 Additionally, the group visited a local water treatment plant, where they learned about water purification processes and the importance of clean water for public health.
 These experiences offered invaluable insights into effective resource management, environmental health, and the vital connections between human and animal health.

 Stories from the Program